Your cart is currently empty!

 What’s a conversion?

-• Taking a step toward buying, by downloading a brochure or sending a request for a sales call.
+- Taking a step toward buying, by downloading information or sending a request for a sales call.

-• Behaving in ways that you know are associated with buying something, such as staying on your site for a certain length of time or visiting certain pages.
+- Behaving in ways that you know are associated with becoming a customer, such as staying on your site for a certain length of time, checking out a store finder page, or visiting a certain number of pages.
+You must learn these things from your own experience to identify them as conversions.

 As you can see, people can convert without becoming customers.
 If you know that 1% of the people who click through will set up an appointment with you and 67% of those people will actually buy, then a year of 125-clicks-a-month would mean one new customer.
 Whatever it costs you to get those 125 clicks a month for a year is the cost of one new customer gained by using those ads.